-Statements of Fiduciary Net Position and Statements of Changes in Fiduciary Net Position
+Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position

 The District is the trustee, or fiduciary, for its Underground Storage Tank Trust Account Fund (Fiduciary Fund).
-The Fiduciary Fund is to be used solely for the purpose of paying for corrective action and for compensating third parties for bodily injury and property damages caused by accidental releases of rising petroleum from District owned underground storage tanks.
+The Fiduciary Fund is to be used solely for the purpose of paying for corrective action and for compensating third parties for bodily injury and property damage caused by accidental release of rising petroleum from District owned underground storage tanks.

-All of the District's fiduciary activities are reported in separate Statements of Fiduciary Net Position and Statements of Changes in Fiduciary Net Position on pages 14 and 15.
+All of the District's fiduciary activities are reported in the separate Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position on pages 14 and 15.
 The District excludes these activities from its other financial statements because the District cannot use these assets to finance its operations.
 The District is responsible for ensuring that the assets reported in these funds are used for their intended purpose.